C-SPAN: Channel expansion and access

-Online presence and controversy
+Online presence

 In January 1997, C-SPAN began real-time streaming of C-SPAN and C-SPAN2 on its website.
 To cover the Democratic and Republican conventions and the presidential debates of 2008, C-SPAN created two standalone websites: the Convention Hub and the Debate Hub.
 C-span.org features further live programming such as committee hearings and speeches that are broadcast later in the day, after the House and Senate have left.

-Between the late 1980s and 2011 prank callers frequently called into C-SPAN, with calls ranging from crude jokes about Howard Stern and Bababooey to racist tirades against Martin Luther King Jr. On January 12, 2017, the online feed for C-SPAN1 was interrupted and replaced by a feed from the Russian television network RT America for approximately 10 minutes.
+On January 12, 2017, the online feed for C-SPAN1 was interrupted and replaced by a feed from the Russian television network RT America for approximately 10 minutes.
 C-SPAN announced that they were troubleshooting the incident and were "operating under the assumption that it was an internal routing issue."